pa2si/berlin-en-salsa/README.md

+whats done in after-more-refactor-more-fixes

+- date in Section One gets displayed according to the FESTIVAL_CONFIG

 whats done in fixed-day-scalability-fix-show-also-in-section5

 - show automatically the program link buttons in SectionFive depending on how many days are set.